Coffee makes the world go round.

 Coffee is meant to be a morning drink because it supports the expansion and contraction of the "peristaltic action" of the intestines, activating the waste elimination cycle of the body, which is designed to occur during the 'break' 'fast' period after you've slept at night.

-Drinking too much of it can cause nervousness and anxiety in some people so please only consume it in moderation and avoid drinking it after 3pm to prevent any issues getting to sleep at night.
+Drinking too much of it can cause nervousness and anxiety in some people so please only consume it in moderation and especially avoid drinking it after 3pm to prevent any issues getting to sleep at night.

 Also, to make the most of its health benefits, skip adding any kind of refined sugar or sweeteners to your coffee which will spike blood sugar.
 Instead, add raw organic honey or consider organic coconut sugar.